William & Sparkles' Magical Tales

 William & Sparkles' Magical Tales is an Australian children's television series first screened on the Nine Network on 5 March 2010.
-The series of half-hour episodes is created by SLR Productions for pre-school aged children.
+The series of half-hour episodes is created by Ambience Entertainment for pre-school aged children.

 William & Sparkles' Magical Tales follows the adventures of Sparkles the Fairy and William the Wizard, in the Enchanted Forest.
 Their friends include Nooshy & Pozo, Awesome Guy, Queen of the Fairies and many other guests.